hughsong/playlist-challenge-finish-hugh/README.md

 there are some imgs to introduce this web

-npm install   to get node-module
+npm install should be done inside my-play-list folder  to get node-module

 Note: